digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 *   Check for common programming errors or bugs (linting).
 *   Ensure documentation is up to date.

-Create a `.pre-commit-config.yaml` configuration file with the following content, which adds the [black](https://github.com/psf/black) code formatter:
+Create a `.pre-commit-config.yaml` configuration file with the following content, which adds the [black](https://github.com/psf/black){: target="_blank"} code formatter:

 ```yaml
 repos: